User guide

 Main Window

-The main window is the part of Giada where you will spend most of the time while live playing.
-The upper part contains the main menu and several tools for input/output, tempo management and global synchronization.
-The remaining space is for columns and channels.
+The main window is where you will spend most of your time when performing live with Giada.
+The upper section contains the main menu and several tools for audio input/output, tempo management, and global synchronization.
+The remaining space is dedicated to columns and channels.

-Don't worry if you don't understand the behavior of these elements right now; they will be covered more clearly in the next chapters.
-Let's take a quick glance at the several components that make up the main interface, starting from the main area.
+Don't worry if the behavior of these elements is not clear yet — they will be explained in more detail in the next chapters.
+For now, let's take a quick look at the main components of the interface, starting with the central area.

 Columns and channels

 Columns contain channels, which in turn hold audio samples or MIDI events.
-Channels are one of the building blocks of Giada and that's where the sound comes from — mostly.
-Their usage will be covered in Performing part 1, Performing part 2, Channels and samples and Channels and MIDI chapters.
+Channels are one of the fundamental building blocks of Giada, and they are where most of the sound comes from.
+Their usage is covered in the Performing part 1, Performing part 2, Channels and samples, and Channels and MIDI chapters.

-You can add as many channels and columns as you want.
-Columns are used to organize your project and arrange channels according to some logic.
-For example, you can group drum kits on column 1 and pads on column 2, while voice loops live in column 3.
-Columns are just a user interface thing that doesn't affect the audio processing.
+You can add as many channels and columns as you like.
+Columns help you organize your project and arrange channels according to your workflow.
+For example, you might group drum kits in column 1, pads in column 2, and vocal loops in column 3.
+Each column contains a special channel — the column channel — that controls the audio and MIDI signals of all channels within that column.

 Main input and main output

-These tools take care of audio I/O: input on the left, ouput on the right.
-The circular knobs control the volume, the vertical bars are meters.
-Ranging from -60 to 0 dBFS, when a bar is completely full it means that you are recording or playing at the maximum level allowed.
-If you exceed this limit your sound starts to clip and the meter turns red.
+These tools handle audio I/O: input on the left, output on the right.
+The circular knobs control the volume, while the vertical bars act as level meters.
+The meters range from -60 to 0 dBFS.
+When a bar is completely full, it means you are recording or playing at the maximum allowed level.
+If you go beyond this limit, the sound begins to clip and the meter turns red.

-The button located below the input meter is the stream linker Stream Linker button.
-If enabled, it copies the input audio straight to the output channel, in order to obtain a "hear what you're playing" functionality.
-The FX buttons are used to load audio plug-ins both for the input and the output channel.
-More information in the Audio Plugins chapter.
+The button below the input meter is the stream linker Stream Linker button.
+When enabled, it routes the input audio directly to the output channel, allowing you to hear what you are playing in real time.
+The FX buttons are used to load audio plug-ins for both the input and output channels.
+For more information, see the Audio Plugins chapter.

 The sequencer and the main transport

-The sequencer is a central tool in Giada.
-It keeps your live performance in sync and is responsible for driving loops, samples and MIDI events.
-It is managed by the main transport, namely the play/stop button that starts and stops the song and the rewind button that quickly rewinds the sequencer to the first beat.
+The sequencer is one of Giada's central tools.
+It keeps your live performance in sync and drives loops, samples, and MIDI events.
+It is controlled by the main transport, which includes the play/stop button to start and stop the song and the rewind button to quickly return the sequencer to the first beat.

-The main transport features additional elements such as the recording buttons (second group from the left), used to toggle audio recording and action recording.
-More information in the Recording Actions and Live sampling chapters.
-The last button is the metronome, useful during a recording session.
+The main transport also includes additional controls, such as the recording buttons (the second group from the left), which are used to toggle audio recording and action recording.
+For more information, see the Recording Actions and Live sampling chapters.
+The last button is the metronome, which is useful during recording sessions.

 Beats, bars, quantizer and BPM